-A securities market established by the London Stock Exchange ( www.practicallaw.com/A36384) (LSE) in June 1995 to meet the needs of smaller, growing companies which might not meet the full criteria for a listing on the Main Market ( www.practicallaw.com/A36389) or for whom a more flexible regulatory environment is more appropriate.
+A securities market established by the London Stock Exchange ( www.practicallaw.com/A36384) (LSE) in June 1995 to meet the needs of smaller, growing companies which might not meet the full criteria for admission to the Main Market ( www.practicallaw.com/A36389) or for whom a more flexible regulatory environment is more appropriate.
 Originally known as the Alternative Investment Market and abbreviated as AIM, the market is now known simply as AIM.

-AIM operates, and is regulated, separately from the LSE's main market for listed companies.
+AIM operates, and is regulated, separately from the Main Market.
 The entry criteria for AIM make it possible to gain admission without a trading record, an established management team or any minimum market capitalisation.
 AIM companies are not bound by the Listing Rules ( www.practicallaw.com/A36363).
 AIM companies benefit from a more flexible regulatory environment that can act as a stepping stone for those that may aspire to the Main Market using a simplified admission process.

 For further information, see Practice note, AIM: toolkit ( www.practicallaw.com/2-201-2217) .